SunMoon-SSR/WebModelingTool/README.md

 * Compile the source code by using C# based environment such as Visual Studio (We recommand Visual Studio 2017)
 * Run the compiled program image

+# Current progress
+* Button and text box creation and HTML conversion function
+* Size adjustment function of each UI

 ![Alt text](/web.PNG)